satijalab/panhumanpy/README.md

 **Current version: 0.5.0 (Andromeda)**

-A package for cell annotation using Azimuth Neural Network.
+A package for unified and scalable organism-wide cell annotation in single-cell and spatial transcriptomics.

+Uses the Pan-human Azimuth neural network.

 ## Prerequisites